satriowaskitho/Newsscraper2100/README.md

 `--start_date`, `-sd`: Required.
 The start date for scraping in YYYY-MM-DD format (e.g., -sd 2025-01-01).

 `--scrapers`, `-s`: Optional.
 A comma-separated list of scrapers to use (e.g., -s "kompas,viva").
-If not provided, all scrapers will be used by default.
+Use 'auto' for platform-appropriate scrapers (default), or 'all' to force all scrapers (may fail on some platforms).

 `--output_format`, `-of`: Optional.
 Specify the output format (currently support csv, xlsx).